Avanade/Beef/src/Beef.Data.Database.Cdc/README.md

 The CDC approach taken here is to consolidate the tracking of individual tables (one or more) into a central entity to simplify the publishing to an event stream (or equivalent).
 The advantage of this is where a change occurs to any of the rows related to an entity, even where multiples rows are updated, this will only result in a single event.
 This makes it easier (more logical) for downstream subscribers to consume.

-This is achieved by defining (configuring) the entity, being the primary (parent) table, and it's related secondary (child) tables.
+This is achieved by defining (configuring) the entity, being the primary (parent) table, and its related secondary (child) tables.
 For example, a Sales Order, may be made up multiple tables - when any of these change then a single _SalesOrder_ event should occur.
 These relationships are also defined with a cardinality of either `OneToMany` or `OneToOne`.

 ```
 SalesOrder             // Parent